High-speed interceptor craft

 It is also armed with a 20mm remotely operated stabilised weapon station and up to four optional radar-guided missiles to defeat enemy targets.

 Navigation and communication

-The navigational requirements of the MN Centurion fast patrol boat are served by onboard GPS and the chirp radar.
-The automatic identification system (AIS) installed in the vessel enables it to track the vessels in its vicinity.
+The navigational requirements of the MN Centurion fast patrol boat are served by on-board GPS and the chirp radar.
+The automatic identification system (AIS) installed on the vessel enables it to track the vessels in its vicinity.

 The boat is integrated with a stabilised electro-optical and infrared (EO/IR) gimbal to provide surveillance and situational awareness.

 The vessel is also equipped with a single very high-frequency (VHF) radio and single-sideband modulation (SSB) radio to provide reliable communication between the ship and operators.

 Propulsion and performance of MN Centurion interceptor

 The MN Centurion catamaran comes with two propulsion options, either two 440hp diesel inboard engines or two 350hp outboard engines.

 The typical cruise speed of the vessel is between 30k and 40k, whereas its maximum and loitering speeds are 54k and 7k, respectively.